 Each year, the Program for International Legal Studies offers numerous opportunities for students to study abroad.
-Information about how to apply for summer 2015 opportunities will be posted here in late 2014.
-Below is information about students studying abroad in summer 2014, as well as information about opportunities that have been available in previous years.
+Information about how to apply for summer 2015 internships is posted below.
+Details about opportunities through International Public Interest Law Fellowships will be posted here in late 2014.

 International Public Interest Law Fellowships

 International Public Interest Law Fellowships allow students to work for non-governmental organizations in countries around the world during the summer after their first or second year at Wayne Law.
 The organizations have agreed to partner with Wayne Law and host our students as summer interns.
 The partner organizations engage in advocacy on a broad range of issues, including environment, human rights, law reform and women’s rights.
 Fellows will receive a $5,000 stipend to cover travel and living expenses for up to two months of work.